PowerShell: Hosting

 Microsoft Exchange Server 2007 uses the hosting APIs to provide its management GUI.
 Each operation exposed in the GUI is mapped to a sequence of PowerShell commands (or pipelines).
 The host creates the pipeline and executes them.
 In fact, the interactive PowerShell console itself is a PowerShell host, which interprets the scripts entered at command line and creates the necessary Pipeline objects and invokes them.

 Desired State Configuration

 DSC allows for declaratively specifying how a software environment should be configured.

 Upon running a configuration, DSC will ensure that the system gets the state described in the configuration.
 DSC configurations are idempotent.
 The Local Configuration Manager (LCM) periodically polls the system using the control flow described by resources (imperative pieces of DSC) to make sure that the state of a configuration is maintained.

 Versions

+All major releases are still supported, and each major release has featured backwards compatibility with preceding versions.

+Project Monad

 Initially using the code name "Monad", PowerShell was first shown publicly at the Professional Developers Conference in October 2003 in Los Angeles.
-All major releases are still supported, and each major release has featured backwards compatibility with preceding versions.